-- 1. The engineer should consult the Pedestrian/Bicycle Coordinator regarding pedestrian and bicyclist traffic and their routes. - 2.
+- 1. The engineer should consult the District Bicycle/Pedestrian Coordinator regarding pedestrian and bicyclist traffic and their routes. - 2.
 Installing fencing or railings are two ways to shield the drop-offs.
 Fencing is generally intended for use in rural areas along paths and trails.
 Standard railing is generally intended for urbanized areas, locations attaching to bridge rail or along concrete walkways.
-The Pedestrian/Bicycle Railings shown on Index 850 and 860 Series of the Design Standards are adequate for shielding all drop-offs but are generally intended for use on drop-offs greater than 60 inches.
+The Pedestrian/Bicycle Railings\ shown on Index 850 and 860 Series of the Design Standards are adequate for shielding all drop-offs but are generally intended for use on drop-offs greater than 60 inches.
+The Pipe Guiderail shown on Index 870 and 880 Series of the Design Standards are adequate for shielding all drop-offs much are generally intended for use on drop-offs greater than 60 inches.
 The Pipe Guiderail shown on Index 870 and 880 Series of the Design Standards are adequate for shielding drop-offs which are 60 inches or less.